Google · Google AI Principles · View original document ↗

 See all platforms with this clause type →

-Avoid creating or reinforcing unfair bias.
+We will seek to avoid creating or reinforcing unfair bias.
 AI algorithms and datasets can reflect, reinforce, or reduce unfair biases.
 We recognize that distinguishing fair from unfair biases is not always simple, and differs across cultures and societies.
-We will seek to avoid unjust impacts on people, particularly those related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, ability, and political or religious belief.
+We will seek to develop and apply approaches to identify and remove such biases in AI systems.

 Provision details